 Have you ever felt awkward when attending someone's funeral because you aren't sure what to say?
 If so, you are not alone.
-Most people are uncomfortable when they approach someone in mourning because they don't want to make the situation more painful than it already is.
+Most people are uncomfortable when they approach someone in mourning because they don't want to mention something that might make the situation more painful than it already is.

 I'm always uncomfortable at a visitation and a funeral.
 Is it absolutely necessary to talk to the family of the deceased?
 If so, what should I say?
 I don't want to upset them more than they already are.